Florida Scooter Accidents Explained by South Florida Injury Attorney

 - Businesses can also be held liable for scooters accidents caused by unmaintained work areas, road and walkway debris, unmarked hazards, etc.

-That statute excludes moped and scooter riders from receiving PIP benefits because Florida Law does not consider them to be categorized as motor vehicles.
+That statute excludes moped and scooter riders from receiving PIP benefits, however, because Florida Law does not consider them to be categorized as motor vehicles.
 If you were a scooter rider hit by a vehicle, your attorney will seek out the driver’s auto insurance for compensation if they have Bodily Injury coverage (BI) on their policy.

 Contacting an experienced personal injury attorney as soon as possible is crucial to your case.
 Your attorney will need to evaluate all aspects of your case, specifically the liability and insurance circumstances to initially determine whether you are eligible to receive proper compensation.
-Always make sure the police are contacted and identification information of the other party involved is obtained at the scene of any accident to help the progress of your case.
-Contact my office at (954) 755-7803 if you or anyone you know may have questions or, in the alternative, fill out information at this link.
+Always make sure the police are contacted and identification information of the other party involved is obtained at the scene of an accident to help the progress of your case.
+Contact my office at (954) 755-7803 if you or anyone you know may have questions or, in the alternative, fill out the information at this link.

 Florida Scooter Injury Attorney: Free Consultations if Injured on a Scooter in South Florida